nmslib/nmslib/manual/build.md

 ## Quick Start on Windows

 Building on Windows requires [Visual Studio 2015 Express for Desktop](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
-The building process is a bit tricky and hairy, see the [AppVeyor config file for details](/.appveyor.yml) Building all the binaries can be done using [CMake for Windows](https://cmake.org/download/).
+Although it is generally possible and [AppVeyor (see config file for details)](/.appveyor.yml) does create binary Windows versions of NMSLIB, it is often difficult due to subtle differences in the building environment.
+An easier solution is to build using **VCPKG** (see below).

+AppVeyor builds only Python bindings.
+To create other binaries, one needs [CMake for Windows](https://cmake.org/download/).
 First, generate Visual Studio solution file for 64 bit architecture using CMake **GUI**.
 You have to specify both the platform and the version of Visual Studio.
-Then, the generated solution can be built using Visual Studio.
-Although it should be possible to do in theory, it is difficult to implement in practice.
-An easier solution is to build using **VCPKG**.
+Then, the generated solution can be built using Visual Studio (but, again, it is a bit tricky).

 ## Installing and building via VCPKG
 You can download and install nmslib using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager: